history

 Geoffrey Charles Tasker Keyes

 The plaque on the church hall says, “Lieutenant-Colonel Geoffrey Charles Tasker Keyes V.C.
 M.C.
 Croix de Guerre.
-Born in Aberdour on 18th March 1917 killed in action on 18th November 1941 while leading the 11th Scottish Comando raid on General Rommel’s rear headquarters in Libya.”
+Born in Aberdour on 18th March 1917 killed in action on 18th November 1941 while leading the 11th Scottish Commando raid on General Rommel’s rear headquarters in Libya.”

 The plaque was unveiled by his brother Roger George Bowlby Keyes exactly 50 years after he was killed.